zanerock/cloudsite/README.md

 ### CloudFront logging

 Enables logging of CloudFront events to an S3 bucket.
-The infrastructure will create a common logging bucket to recieve the logs.
-Currently, the bucket name is hard coded and will be something like 'your-domain-com-common-logging'.
+The infrastructure will create a common logging bucket to receive the logs.
+Currently, the bucket name is hard coded and will be something like 'your-domain-com-common-logs'.

 <span id="cloudfront-logging-configuration-options"></span>
 #### Configuration options